Kompjoeter/MapGen-Gold/README.md

 - Improved Drawing.
 (I have some efficiency issues which can probably be fixed)

 Semi-Priority
-- Responsive to different devices/screen types.
+- Responsive to different devices/screen types + Touch Screen Navigation.
 - Biomes (Different climates across the Map.
 Possibly with UI Manipulation)

 Bonus